S10267643/FED_ASSIGNMENT_2/README.md

 When the user searches something on the search bar, the search button will be pressed, and a Lottie Animation will play for 2 seconds.
 Then the user will be brought to the search.html page, where listings will be filtered through the search result.
 Matching results will subsequently appear on the user's screen. 🖥

 Upon clicking on a listing, the user will be able to view the full details of the listing.
+The back button at the top left of the screen will return you back to the homepage.
 A chat feature is also implemented on this page for convenience as interested buyers will have to communicate with the seller through this chat feature. 🗣

 ## Credits
 The game code is taken from this: ☑️